RunnerLee/container/README.md

 ### Usage

-create an instance of the container and define a class as service with an alias, and then you can get the service instance by alias
+create an instance of the container, and bind services into the container with a name.

+#### basic binding

 ```php
 use Runner\Container\Container;